Mormons: Beliefs

-According to Mormons, a deviation from the original principles of Christianity, known as the Great Apostasy, began not long after the ascension of Jesus Christ.
-It was marked by the corruption of Christian doctrine by Greek and other philosophies, with followers dividing into different ideological groups.
-Mormons claim the martyrdom of the apostles led to a loss of priesthood authority to administer the church and its ordinances.
+According to Mormons, a deviation from the original principles of Christianity, referred to by them as The Great Apostasy, occurred after the ascension of Jesus Christ, marked by the corruption of Christian doctrine by Greek and other philosophies, Members state the martyrdom of the apostles led to a loss of priesthood authority to administer the church and its ordinances.

 Mormons believe that God restored the early Christian church through Joseph Smith.
 In particular, Mormons believe that angels such as Peter, James, John, John the Baptist, Moses, and Elijah appeared to Smith and others and bestowed various priesthood authorities on them.
 Mormons believe that their church is the "only true and living church" because of the divine authority restored through Smith.
 Mormons self-identify as being Christian, while many Christians, particularly evangelical Protestants, disagree with this view.
 Mormons view other religions as having portions of the truth, doing good works, and having genuine value.

 The LDS Church has a top-down hierarchical structure with a president–prophet dictating revelations for the entire church.
-Lay Mormons are also believed to have access to inspiration and are encouraged to seek their own personal revelations.
-Mormons see Joseph Smith's First Vision as proof that the heavens are open and that God answers prayers.
-They place considerable emphasis on "asking God" to find out if something is true.
-Most Mormons do not claim to have had heavenly visions like Smith's in response to prayers but feel that God talks to them in their hearts and minds through the Holy Ghost.
-Though Mormons have some beliefs that are considered strange in a modernized world, they continue to hold onto their beliefs because they feel God has spoken to them.
+Lay members are also believed to have access to inspiration and are encouraged to seek their own personal revelations.
+Mormons see Joseph Smith's First Vision as proof that the heavens are open and that God answers prayers, and place considerable emphasis on asking God to find out if something is true.
+Most Mormons do not assert to have had heavenly visions like Smith's in response to prayers, but believe God talks to them in their hearts and minds through the Holy Ghost.
+According to Richard Lyman Bushman, members have some beliefs that are considered strange in a modernized world, but they continue to hold onto their beliefs because they feel God has spoken to them.